dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## Possible TODO

 - Feature: Nuke has a glow effect (may make it clearer in multiplayer)
-- Feature: Speed boost is not based on current velocity, by unitizing the velocity, so you don't need the current speed
 - Feature: New ship with a large cutting beam using a stream of non-tracking disruptors (krenim ship?)
 - Feature: New mage ship with suck and power drain abilities (breen?)
 - Feature: New ship that can launch large rocks